brianmutualaid/brianmutualaid.github.io/_posts/2020-05-19-wireguard-go-openbsd.md

 # Thanks!

 Thanks for reading.
 This was a fun exercise in learning about WireGuard and OpenBSD routing for me and I hope it's helpful for someone else.
-[If you have any issues or questions feel free to contact me](/contact)Stay tuned for an updated post using the OpenBSD kernel support when it's available.
+[If you have any issues or questions feel free to contact me](/contact).
+Stay tuned for an updated post using the OpenBSD kernel support when it's available.